Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Introduction

-3D Gaussian Splatting (3DGS) \cite{Kerbl23_3DGS} has recently gained popularity due to its ability to render photorealistic images significantly faster than NeRFs.
+3D Gaussian Splatting (3DGS) \cite{Kerbl23_3DGS,Zhao25_GeneralizableGS_pr} has recently gained popularity for high-quality and efficient novel-view rendering.
 3DGS employs an explicit representation called \textit{Gaussians}, which represent anisotropic ellipsoids in 3D space.
 Gaussians enable efficient rendering due to their explicit nature and the highly parallelized splatting procedure.
-Despite the advantages in rendering quality and speed, it is not straightforward to reconstruct object surfaces in the traditional form of Gaussians.
+Despite the advantages in rendering quality and speed, it is not straightforward to reconstruct object surfaces from the traditional Gaussian representation.
 This is because the 3DGS model imposes no explicit constraints on the structure of the Gaussians.
-As illustrated in Fig. \ref{fig:3dgs_vs_ours}, Gaussians that result in visually appealing rendering may be geometrically inaccurate: they can be inconsistent with any 2D manifold.
-Recently, some methods have incorporated regularization into the learning process of 3DGS.
+As illustrated in Fig. \ref{fig:3dgs_vs_ours}, Gaussians that result in visually appealing renderings may be geometrically inaccurate: they can be inconsistent with any 2D manifold.
+Recent methods have incorporated viewpoint and depth regularization into 3DGS optimization under sparse-view observations \cite{Zhang26_USGS_pr}.
 NeuSG \cite{Chen23_NeuSG} refines Gaussians using surface normals estimated by a jointly trained NeuS model \cite{Wang21_NeuS}, which notably increases the training time.
 SuGaR \cite{Guedon23_SuGaR} encourages Gaussians to align with the surface and subsequently converts them into a point cloud for Poisson Surface Reconstruction.

-Once a coarse mesh is extracted, an additional stage is required to learn surface appearance from scratch using a new set of Gaussians.
-This two-stage pipeline may introduce efficiency problems.
-It is worth noting that similar issues are encountered in existing downstream applications \cite{Qian23_GaussianAvatars, Jiang24_VRGS, Gao24_MeshBasedGS, Feng24_GS_Splash}, which perform meshing and Gaussian training separately.
-These challenges motivate us to design a more effective information pathway to supervise the learning of scene representations.
+However, even when the mesh geometry itself is reconstructed from Gaussians, existing methods still rebuild the scene appearance using another independent set of Gaussian primitives, due to the superior rendering quality and efficiency of 3DGS \cite{Guedon23_SuGaR, Gao25_ManiGS, Wang25_EmbodiedGen, Sun25_RoboTidy, Qian23_GaussianAvatars, Jiang24_VRGS, Gao24_MeshBasedGS, Feng24_GS_Splash}.
+This two-stage pipeline incurs substantial computational overhead and optimization redundancy.
+Moreover, these methods are typically designed for fixed scene configurations and require running the full 3D reconstruction process whenever the environment is modified, even for minor local changes such as moving an object on a table.
+This limitation becomes a critical bottleneck when constructing or maintaining hundreds or thousands of scenes for embodied learning, where frequent local modifications are common.
+These challenges motivate us to design a more effective information pathway to supervise the learning of scene representations, while enabling efficient adaptation to local scene updates.